kuai667/mini-project-test/README.md

 1- Download the repository with all its folders.<br>
 2- Upload to desired folder in host.<br>
 It should be ok with that!<br>
+You can see a demo of this project in my <a href="https://kuaidev.net.ar/talent/">website</a>.
 <br>
 Hope this project is up to the company's expectations!